 SyCLoPS User Manual¶

-The paper on SyCLoPS: The System for Classification of Low-Pressure Systems (SyCLoPS): An All-in-One Objective Framework for Large-scale Datasets (Han & Ullrich)
+The SyCLoPS paper: The System for Classification of Low-Pressure Systems (SyCLoPS): An All-in-One Objective Framework for Large-scale Datasets (Han & Ullrich, 2025).
+Link to the article: https://agupubs.onlinelibrary.wiley.com/doi/10.1029/2024JD041287

-The two main steps for implementing SyCLoPS:
+The two main steps to implement SyCLoPS are:

-Run the
+Run

 TE_commands.sh